wvanderp/mediaManager/mediaManager-docs/derivations.md

   * extract keywords with the danbooru tagger
 * Match photos that are taken at the same location
 * extract the stable diffusion prompt and settings from the photo
+* solving the camera for a video proving a path and direction for a video

 ## Transformations